Tidemill Academy Governors – 2016/17

 My career background is Teaching; ICT; Computing Science; Fashion & Textiles; Project Management; PA etc. Having many years experience within the education sector places me in a good position to have a clearer understanding of how the school is run.

 My daughter attended the school and I have seen her confidence grow from strength to strength from the very first day she started at Tidemill Primary now Tidemill Academy.
 I knew from when we first walked into the school my daughter was going to be happy and receive a good education (a happy reminder of my primary school days!).

 I am also on the Standards and Community committee.
 I have given support with sewing school costumes and also accompanied teachers on many school trips.
 I was fortunate to take part in the first National ‘School Trip Fit’ course.
 The course enabled parents to understand the process involved in ensuring all school trips are safe and healthy for all our children by carrying out risk assessment plans for the whole of the school journey.
 I would like all parents from all backgrounds to feel comfortable to speak to me about their ideas/concerns regarding their children within the school.
 I will endeavour to enable you to feel reassured your voice will be heard with positive outcomes.

-Graham Johnson- Community Governor
+Graham Johnson- Co-Opted Governor